BOARD OF MANAGEMENT

 Donal McCormack was appointed on 22 March 2021 by the Minister for Children, Equality, Disability, Integration and Youth on foot of the requirements of section 167 of the Children Act 2001.
 He has over 30 years’ professional experience in social care staff and management roles, spanning community and residential services – from youth and community work to child psychiatry, youth detention, mainstream centres and special care.
 Child centeredness is at the core of his professional and management practice.
 More than 15 of these years have been in dedicated senior operational management roles.
 Donal is the service director responsible for Tusla, the Child & Family Agency’s Children’s Residential Services nationally.

-John McDaid, Appointed 4 July 2019 by the Minister for Children and Youth Affairs, following selection through the PAS process.
+John McDaid was appointed on 4 July 2019 by the Minister for Children and Youth Affairs, following selection through the PAS process.
 John is the Chief Executive of the Legal Aid Board having previously worked for the Board as a solicitor and also having worked in private legal practice.
 He holds a Masters of Science in Business Practice.

 Denis O’Sullivan is a Principal Officer in the Children Detention Schools Unit, Department of Children, Equality, Disability, Integration and Youth (DCEDIY).
 He was appointed on 1 April 2021 by the Minister on foot of the requirements of section 167 of the Children Act 2001.
 Denis worked in the Department of Children and Youth Affairs from its establishment in 2011 up to the establishment of DCEDIY in 2020 and prior to that he served in various senior management roles within the Department of Health.

-Emer Woodfull, appointed 04 July 2019 is a practicing barrister at the Law Library Dublin who was called to the Bar in 2003.
+Emer Woodfull was appointed on 4 July 2019 by the Minister for Children and Youth Affairs, following selection through the PAS process.
+Emer is a practising barrister at the Law Library Dublin who was called to the Bar in 2003.
 She has a background in child, criminal, investigative, inquiry & employment law.
-She was previously an award winning current affairs broadcaster and series producer in RTE the national broadcaster.
+She was previously an award-winning current affairs broadcaster and series producer in RTE, the national broadcaster.
 In her early career she worked as a teacher in a school for young offenders.
-Appointed by the Minister for Children and Youth Affairs, following selection through the PAS process